smithy-lang/smithy/docs/source-2.0/spec/model.rst

 a single instance of a trait can be applied to a shape.
 The way in which a trait is applied to a shape depends on the model file representation.

-Traits are applied to shapes in the IDL using :token:`smithy:trait_statements` that immediately precede a shape.
+Traits are applied to shapes in the IDL using :token:`smithy:TraitStatements` that immediately precede a shape.
 The following example applies the :ref:`length-trait` and :ref:`documentation-trait` to ``MyString``: